Client Login

 Healthcare companies particularly depend on invoices to make payment expectations clear and outline appropriate payment windows for customers.
 For example, after a medical company sells supplies to customers, it will send along an invoice soon after the transaction is agreed upon.

 The invoice will outline the specific terms of the transaction.
-These terms should include product names, pricing details, and payment options for the customer.
+These terms should include product names, pricing details, payment options for the customer, and business contact details.

 Medical companies commonly trust healthcare factoring or medical accounts receivables factoring to eliminate the waiting period between transaction and payment.
 Instead of waiting months to receive a customer’s payments, factoring can deliver funds with virtually no wait time by borrowing against a customer’s incoming payment.